jangala-dev/lua-fibers/STRUCTURED-CONCURRENCY.md

 Subsequent errors from other fibers in the same scope are treated as cancellation noise and are not accumulated.

-Errors raised by deferred handlers are handled separately and are described in section 4.
+Errors raised by finalisers are handled separately and are described in section 4.

 ### 3.2 How cancellation works